SimYen/cat-community/README.md

 Learning Journey:
 - Wireframing and ERD diagrams help greatly in creating functionality for the application.
 - Having a basic Front End framework can reduce functions required that can be solved by UI.

+Furthers:
+- To incorporate API for entering of addresses.
+- To provide status update of cats.
+- To add tables for vet visits.